Beware Of Misleading Skin Care Labels

 A product label will list a chemical ingredient followed by the phrase “made from …some natural substance."
 Your guess is as good as mine.

-This type of labeling is misleading for consumers.
+These labels and this type of marketing are misleading for consumers.

 Buyer Beware!
 Carefully Read The Labels On Your Favorite Skin Care Products!